usegalaxy-eu/website/tiaas.md

 - Free
 - No Galaxy Maintenance
 - No Galaxy Administration
-- Official [Galaxy Training Materials](https://training.galaxyproject.org) are guaranteed to work
+- Official [Galaxy Training Materials](https://training.galaxyproject.org) are guaranteed to work and [regularly tested](https://github.com/usegalaxy-eu/workflow-testing/)

 ## How TIaaS Works